 The Council - About Us

-Puddletown Area Parish is made up from 4 villages – Athelhampton, Burleston, Puddletown, and Tolpuddle, covering an area of 4,075 hectares and, according to the 2010 census, comprising 852 dwellings and 1,840 villagers.
+Puddletown Area Parish Council covers 4 parishes – Athelhampton, Burleston, Puddletown, and Tolpuddle - an area of 4,075 hectares and, according to the 2010 census, comprising 852 dwellings and 1,840 villagers.
 The Council consists of 16 councillors, elected to serve a four year term.
 The council appoints and employs the Clerk who administers the affairs of the council between meetings.

 The Area Parish Council holds 12 meetings a year starting at 7pm.
 The AGM is held in May at Puddletown Village hall.
 The meetings always start with a short democratic period for members of the public to raise issues of concern.
 For more information about our meetings, please see our Council Meetings Page.

 It is the first tier of Local Government and was created by statute in 1894 under the Local Government Act